 Scanning Tunneling Microscopy (STM) was used for the investigation of oxidative DNA damage.
 A PCR amplified fragment of human beta-globin gene was used as a model for time dependent cleavage reaction by ascorbate and copper.
 Cleavage reactions were carri

 Zareie, HM, Kaitian, X & Piskin, E 1996, 'STM images of PDLLA-PEG copolymer micelles', COLLOIDS AND SURFACES A-PHYSICOCHEMICAL AND ENGINEERING ASPECTS, vol. 112, no. 1, pp. 19-24.View/Download from: Publisher's site

-Edgar, JA, Zareie, HM, Blaber, MG, Dowd, AR & Cortie, MB 2008, 'Synthesis of hollow gold nanoparticles and rings using silver templates', International Conference on Nanoscience and Nanotechnology, ICONN 2008, IEEE International Conference on Nanoscience and Nanotechnology, IEEE, Melbourne, Australia, pp. 36-39.View/Download from: UTS OPUS or Publisher's site
+Edgar, JA, Zareie, HM, Blaber, MG, Dowd, AR & Cortie, MB 2008, 'Synthesis of hollow gold nanoparticles and rings using silver templates', International Conference on Nanoscience and Nanotechnology, ICONN 2008, IEEE International Conference on Nanoscience and Nanotechnology, IEEE, Melbourne, Australia, pp. 36-39.View/Download from: Publisher's site

 Gold nanoshells have gained attention recently due to their versatile optical properties.
 In particular, their spectrally selective extinction has been exploited for experimental medical applications, functional coatings and contrast enhancement for analytical techniques.
 Here we discuss nanoshells and the formation of gold nanorings by the galvanic replacement of Ag nanosphere template particles.
 Hollow Au/Ag nanoshells can be converted to nanorings upon addition of excess HAuCl4.
 Nanorings present a distinct particle geometry, with optical properties exhibiting characteristics of both nanorods and nanoshells.